SAP-samples/generative-ai-codejam/exercises/01-explore-genai-hub.md

 ![Prompt Editor](images/prompt_editor.png)

 👉 If you still have time.
 Ask the LLM to come up with different support queries to have more data.

+👉 Or in case you are already bored, you could help me come up with a cool scavenger hunt for my sons birthday in a couple of weeks.
+He likes pirates and dinosaurs.
+Maybe you and the model of your choice can help me come up with clues and small tasks a bunch of five year olds can do?

 ## Summary